-Your marketing system must make it easy for you to get in front of, and start, conversations with the clients who are a good fit for your services.
+Your marketing system must make it easy for you to get in front of, and start, conversations with clients who are a good fit for your services.

 Blogging is not a direct path to conversations with ideal clients.
 That doesn’t mean it can’t be a good marketing strategy.
 But the consultant who is early-stage in their marketing process does not have the luxury of time to wait for blogging to start working.

-Your marketing strategy must revolve around going to your clients instead of expecting them to come to you.
+When you first start a consulting business, your marketing strategy must revolve around going to your clients instead of expecting them to come to you.